1990 United States Senate election in Georgia

 The 1990 United States Senate election in Georgia was held on November 6, 1990.
 Incumbent Democratic U.S. Senator Sam Nunn won re-election to a fourth term uncontested.
-As of 2021, this is the second to last time that a candidate from either party won a race in Georgia with 100% of the vote.
-The other time being in the 1992 Atlanta City Council election where Bob Glettman won with 100.0% of the vote, running unopposed.
+This is the last time a Democrat was re-elected to the Senate from the state until 2022.
+This was also the last United States Senate election in Georgia where a candidate ran unopposed.